IntervalMedia/SignalTrail/README.md

 Before distribution:

 - Write a user-facing privacy policy.
-- Complete App Store privacy labels accurately for precise location and device/diagnostic data actually collected.
+- Complete the App Store privacy labels for the precise location, device, and diagnostic data the app collects.
-- Review retention controls and add an explicit “delete all data” option if required.
+- Review data-retention controls and add a "delete all data" option if required.
 - Add a privacy manifest when building with a toolchain/App Store policy that requires one for the APIs or third-party SDKs used.
 - Do not market the app as locating devices or exposing MAC addresses.